Looking for pool ideas to inspire your backyard oasis? While it’s a major investment, the benefits of adding a pool to a

 15. Keep your pool area secluded from prying eyes

-In a densely populated area, use pool privacy ideas such as plants, screens and canopies to shield your pool from neighbours’ windows and to disguise it during the winter when it will be covered.
+In a densely populated area, use pool privacy ideas such as plants, screens and canopies to shield your pool from neighbors' windows and to disguise it during the winter when it will be covered.